carpentries-incubator/statistical-thinking-public-health/_episodes/02-estimation.md

 > ## Exercise
 > A) Given the distribution of systolic blood pressure, with a mean of 112 mmHg
-> and a standard deviation of 10 mmHg, calculate the standard error of a mean
+> and a standard deviation of 10 mmHg, obtain a random sample of 2000 observations.
-> estimate coming from a sample of 2000 observations.
-How do we interpret this
-> value?
-> B) Using a random sample of 2000 observations from this distribution, estimate
-> the mean systolic blood pressure and provide a 95% confidence interval for this
+> B) Estimate the mean systolic blood pressure and provide a 95% confidence interval for this
 > estimate.
 How do we interpret this interval?
 >
 > > ## Solution